chico061101/Excel_PivotTable/README.md

    🔍 Create a [Pivot Table](./Question_2/no2.csv) from [clean_data.csv](./Data/clean_data.csv)

-   🔍 'Location' = row
+   🔍 Rows = 'Location'

-   🔍 'Location' = values
+   🔍 Values = 'Location'

    🔍 Summarize the 'Location' column by COUNTA